useSignIn

 Showing errors

-, etc. But you can also show the errors comming from the API with the error
+The fields will already receive the error string prop through emailProps, fieldProps, etc. But you can also show the errors comming from the API with the error value like so:

 const [{ error, formProps, emailProps, passwordProps }] = useSignIn()